lzontar/Partitioning-of-urban-networks-to-optimize-postal-delivery-routes/docs/GraphPartitioning.md

 Short description of scripts:
 In script `clustering-utils.py` there is an implementation of 7 graph partitioning algorithms.
 When running the script, we need to pass a parameter that tells the program with which graph we are working with.
 When the script finishes, it saves 7 new graphs into `data/graphs/with_communites`, where from each file name we can see with which algorithm was generated.
 The clusters to whom nodes belong are added as attribute in the graph with name `cluster_id`.
+Similarly work also `kmeans-clustering.py` and `kmeans-clustering-size.py`, where the first script applies kmeans clustering on the graph and uses the distance information of edges.
+And the second one does the same, but also tries to make final clusters of the same size.